Aditya7636/Bone-Break-Classification-By-Computer-Vision/README.md

-Here's an interactive and informative README file for the "Bone-Break-Classification-By-Computer-Vision" project.

----

 # 🦴 Bone Break Classification by Computer Vision

 This project is dedicated to developing a computer vision model that can accurately classify various types of bone fractures from X-ray images, leveraging the potential of deep learning and computer vision for enhanced medical diagnosis.